 ‘The sad part is it’s a lot better than it used to be.
 I mean it’s still all over my chest, all over my back, it’s everywhere and you can see it goes down my neck, it’s all to the side, it even got on my ear.
 It’s gotten a lot better but it’s still really, really bad.
 It’s my biggest insecurity.

-“I filmed the video last November but it took me a month to post it, I thought I was going to get the same hate I got at school over my skin.
-But I thought if it could help one person, one girl or guy with the same condition, it would be worth it,” she said.”
+“I filmed the video last November but it took me a month to post it, I thought I was going to get the same hate I got at school over my skin” she said.

 Judging by the number of views it has received, it’s what people want to see.